44th Medical Brigade: S-3 operations

 An Khe) to Phu Bai.
 During the period or this buildup, medical units subordinate to the 67th Medical Group supported Operation Pegasus in the relief of the siege of Khe Sanh and Operation Delaware in the A Shau Valley.
 Major army units supported were the 1st Cavalry Division (Airmobile), 101st Airborne Division, and the Americal Division.

 A second major operational event occurred during the year when major US tactical units were deployed to the Mekong Delta in IV CTZ.
 In order to provide medical support to the operations of the 9th Infantry Division in IV CTZ, a hospital unit arriving in-country was designated to be stationed in the Delta.
 This hospital, the 29th Evacuation Hospital, became operational at Can Tho during August 1968 and, together with the 3d Surgical Hospital, already located at Dong Tam, provided hospitalization in the Mekong Delta.
 The aeromedical capability in this area was doubled with the arrival of the 247th Medical Detachment (RA) at Dong Tam in December, joining the 82d Medical Detachment (RA), which had been stationed at Soc Trang since November 1964.
-At the end of 1968, the alignment of medical services provided efficient, responsive support to the operations of the U.S. Army and ARVN forces in the IV CTZ.
+At the end of 1968, the alignment of medical services provided efficient, responsive support to the operations of the US Army and ARVN forces in the IV CTZ.

 In the third phase, measures were taken to refine and realign medical services within Vietnam.
 In order to ensure a more balanced alignment of evacuation and surgical hospitals in I and II CTZs, the following plan was implemented: